-A construction access ramp would be built from CDJR to Phase 1 of the Olympic Discovery Trail in the park.
+Under Alternatives 2, 3, and 4 a construction access ramp would be built from Camp David Junior Road (CDJR) to Phase 1 of the Olympic Discovery Trail in the park.
 This would require the placement and compaction of fill material.
 If the construction access ramp is removed after new trail development is complete it would result in adverse, site-specific, short-term, minor impacts.
 If the access ramp is kept in place to provide access to ongoing maintenance of the trail these effects would be long-term to permanent.